Carsington

-Carsington is a village in the middle of the Derbyshire Dales, England; it adjoins the hamlet of Hopton, and is close to the historic town of Wirksworth and village of Brassington.
+Carsington is a village and civil parish adjoined to Hopton, in the Peak District of Derbyshire, England.
+The village is 2 miles (3km) west of Wirksworth and seven miles (11 km) east of the market town of Ashbourne.
+It is just north of Carsington Water.

-According to the 1991 Census, the population was 111, increasing to 251 at the 2011 Census.
+According to the 2011 census, Carsington had a population of 251.

 History

 Carsington has a long history, including Roman occupation (an old Roman settlement now lies beneath the reservoir).
-In prehistoric times, woolly rhinos lived in the area; the near-complete remains of one such animal were discovered in the Dream Cave nearby Hopton in 1822, with Phillip Gell writing to Sir Everard Home in regards to the discovery that "The Rhinoceros appears to have occupied the centre of the Cave, the Ox and Deer one end, and the smaller animals the other end".
+In prehistoric times, woolly rhinoceros lived in the area; the near-complete remains of one such animal were discovered in the Dream Cave nearby Hopton in 1822, with Phillip Gell writing to Sir Everard Home in regards to the discovery that "The Rhinoceros appears to have occupied the centre of the Cave, the Ox and Deer one end, and the smaller animals the other end".

 Carsington is recorded in Domesday Book of 1086 as one of the berewicks (supporting farms) of the town and manor of Wirksworth.
-During the Middle Ages and right up until about 1800 it was a major location for lead mining and the lead obtained in the many Brassington and Carsington mines was usually smelted in Wirksworth.
+During the Middle Ages and up until about 1800 it was a major location for lead mining; the lead obtained in the many Brassington and Carsington mines was usually smelted in Wirksworth.

 Excavations as part of the Carsington Water reservoir construction revealed that the Romans were once present in the area.
-Several archaeologists have stated that either Carsington & Hopton, or the wider Wirksworth area, was Lutadarum, a fortress-town and administrative centre of the Roman lead industry.
+Several archaeologists have stated that either Carsington and Hopton, or the wider Wirksworth area, was Lutudarum, a fortress-town and administrative centre of the Roman lead industry.

 Support for this theory is provided by existence of Roman cupellation plants in Carsington, as well as lead pigs unearthed in the area.
-However, the precise location has not currently been established.
+However, the precise location has not been established.

-The Channel 4 archaeology series Time Team once visited Carsington to investigate the archaeology and ancient remains in the pastures, where they visited a cave, discovered by the Pegasus Caving Club, full of ancient human bones.
+The Channel 4 archaeology series Time Team visited Carsington to investigate the archaeology and ancient remains in the pastures, where they visited a cave, discovered by the Pegasus Caving Club, full of ancient human bones.

-British aurochs specimen CPC98 was retrieved in 1998 from Carsington Pasture Cave, possess P mtDNA haplogroup sequences and radiocarbon dated to 6,738 ± 68 calibrated years BP.
-An aurochs is a kind of wild cattle.
+British aurochs specimen CPC98 was retrieved in 1998 from Carsington Pasture Cave, possesses P mtDNA haplogroup sequences and was radiocarbon dated to 6,738 ± 68 calibrated years BP.
+Aurochs are a kind of wild cattle.

 Etymology

 While human activity and settlement in Carsington predates Anglo-Saxon establishments, the Old English term for the village is still used today.

-The origin of 'Carsington' is as follows: